-The Fund seeks to maintain a dollar-weighted average maturity consistent with that of the Index, which, under normal circumstances, is expected to be between 1 and 12 months.
-As of December 31, 2024, the dollar-weighted average maturity of the Index was 0.4 years.
+In seeking to track the Index, the Fund may also invest in debt securities that are not included in the Index, cash and cash equivalents, or money market instruments, such as repurchase agreements and money market funds (including money market funds advised by the advisor).
+The Fund seeks to maintain a dollar-weighted average maturity consistent with that of the Index, which, under normal circumstances, is expected to be under 3 months.
+As of December 31, 2024, the dollar-weighted average maturity of the Index was 1.2 months.